Competitive Edge

 Several things.
 Not only will the Foundation provide education for parents to learn about the importance of starting to save for college early and how just setting aside a little money regularly can really make a difference for the future, but the Foundation will allow parents to set up savings accounts right on the spot.
 No waiting, no going home and thinking about it, just starting – which is so important.
 In addition, the Foundation will provide seed money for our students to get them started.
 This program is very unique and will provide a great service to our families and students.
 Very few school systems provide the planning and actual set up of a plan for their students.

-Why not do more than just the first grade?
+Why not do more than just kindergarten?

 Yes.
 We will provide the planning seminars for other parents also, and make it very easy for them to set up an account, too.

-What is Section 529 Savings Plan?
+What is a Section 529 Savings Plan?

 Section 529 refers to a section of the Internal Revenue Code.
 It creates the ability to set up a savings account to pay for future college or postsecondary expenses where the interest earned on the account is income tax free as long as the funds are used for postsecondary education.
 This is much different than a normal savings account where the interest earned is taxable income.
 See www.misaves.com for more information about Section 529 plans.